Technology Services for Faculty/Staff

 Many textbooks now come with software packages that are licensed for student lab use when the text is adopted for a class.
-If you'd like to have this type of software installed, contact Jim Patnaude, Academic Technology Coordinator, in Old Main 130 or call x8086.
+If you'd like to have this type of software installed, contact the Help Desk.
 Note that some packages require additional license fees.

-The Technology Loan Services in Swenson Hall 1062, near the Technology Helpdesk, loans many different technology items to faculty, staff, and students for up to three days to meet short-term needs for campus-related activities.
+The Technology Loan Services in Swenson Hall 2100, near the Technology Helpdesk, loans many different technology items to faculty, staff, and students for up to three days to meet short-term needs for campus-related activities.
 We recommend making an advance reservation for technology loans, as many items are in high demand.
-You can reserve items by calling 715-394-8300, by emailing the Technology Helpdesk, or by stopping by the Technology Loan Services.
+You can reserve items by contacting the Help Desk, or by stopping by the Technology Loan Services.

 Each UW-Superior faculty and staff member has file storage space on the university network.
 Your online storage drive appears as the G: drive when you open the "My Computer" icon on Windows PCs.
 You can save your work there, then retrieve it later at any campus computer.
-One-way access to your G: drive is available through your Outlook Web Access, for instructions on how to do this see our Email FAQs page.
+Two-way access to your G: drive is also available off-campus.

 We encourage use of the G: drive to back up your important files.
 Any files you place there will have backup copies made nightly as part of the university's data backup system.